nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding.md

 | should | multipleUsersShouldSortByEmail |
 | statement | multipleUsersSortedByEmail |

-Most importantly, the name should be unambiguous and clear.
+Most importantly, names should be unambiguous and clear.

 Some frameworks rely on method names to identify test cases.
-In others, such as JUnit4/5 we use annotations, and so there's no benefit to adding the keyword _test_.
+Others, such as JUnit use annotations, avoiding the need for the _test_ prefix.

 ## Structure 'given-when-then' code with comments